-- F. Role of the mediator, parties, support persons, lawyers, interpreters, and other foreseeable participants: The training should prepare mediators to facilitate communication and efficiently maximize participation of all foreseeable parties in mediation.
-The training should discuss the role of lawyers in advising clients and drafting agreements. - G. Identifying and responding to power imbalances.
-The training should help trainees to identify power imbalances that may make mediation inappropriate and provide them with skills to bring mediation to closure safely when necessary. - H. Identifying and responding to different values, cultural norms, and biases: The training should raise awareness of the trainees' own attitudes and explicit and implicit biases, and provide them with the skills to respond sensitively to the different values, cultural norms and biases of the parties consistent with the underlying purposes and values of mediation. - 1.
-Ethical issues and codes of conduct: The training should highlight ethical issues that may arise in the areas including party self-determination, mediator impartiality, mediator competence, confidentiality and its exceptions, conflicts of interest, and the quality of the mediation process.
-The training should also cover the role of law in mediation, and the risks to the integrity of the mediation process when mediators make proposals, evaluate solutions, or draft agreements for parties.
-Trainees should learn about sources of ethical standards for mediators (e.g., Model Standards of Conduct for Mediators, Model Standards of Practice for Family and Divorce Mediation) and where to go to for guidance.
-Trainees who are members of other professions should be reminded to consult their profession's applicable codes of professional responsibility for provisions that may apply when they serve as neutrals.
-Trainees should learn how guiding ethical principles apply to online practice. - J. Online mediation: The training should prepare trainees to mediate in an online environment, including: revising forms as necessary to address online participation (consent to mediate, informed consent, how to gather necessary signatures or e-signatures, and post-session participant satisfaction survey questions to include feedback on technological aspects of the session); how to build trust in a virtual setting; use of online tools to enhance the process (e.g., whiteboard, document sharing, breakout rooms).
-The training should cover how to prepare the parties and other third-party participants for online mediation, including: conducting pre-mediation discussions regarding technology access, party safety, privacy (other people in the room, taping the session), confidentiality, secure WiFi, sharing and storing documents, and protocols in case of technology failure or need to privately communicate with the mediator. - III.
-The training agenda and material for the additional 16 hours of mediation skills training should cover these topics: - A. Court procedures and applicable laws: The training should cover the specific court rules governing the operation of the program in which mediators will serve and the applicability of relevant legal issues in specific case types. - B. Impact of case type and status of the parties: The training should cover how the case type (e.g., personal injury, commercial, family) as well as the status of the parties (as represented by counsel or self-represented) may affect the mediation process.
+- G. Identifying and responding to power imbalances.
+The training should help trainees to identify power imbalances that may make mediation inappropriate and provide them with skills to bring mediation to closure safely when necessary. - H. Identifying and responding to different values, cultural norms, and biases.
+The training should raise awareness of the trainees' own attitudes and explicit and implicit biases and provide them with the skills to respond sensitively to the different values, cultural norms and biases of the parties consistent with the underlying purposes and values of mediation. - I. Ethical issues and codes of conduct.
+The training should highlight ethical issues that may arise in the areas including party self-determination, mediator impartiality, mediator competence, confidentiality and its exceptions, conflicts of interest, and the quality of the mediation process. - 1.
+The training should also cover the role of law in mediation, and the risks to the integrity of the mediation process when mediators make proposals, evaluate solutions, or draft agreements for parties. - Trainees should learn about sources of ethical standards for mediators (e.g., NYS UCS Standards of Conduct for Mediators in Court-Referred ADR, Model Standards of Conduct for Mediators, Model Standards of Practice for Family and Divorce Mediation) and where to go to for guidance. - 3.
+Trainees who are members of other professions should be reminded to consult their profession's applicable codes of professional responsibility for provisions that may apply when they serve as mediators. - 4.
+Trainees should learn how guiding ethical principles apply to online practice. - J. The training should prepare trainees to mediate in-person as well as online.
+To prepare mediators to mediate online, the following considerations must be addressed in the training: - Address ways to prepare as a mediator for online mediation.
+This should include revising forms as necessary to address virtual participation (consent to mediate, informed consent, how to gather necessary signatures or e-signatures, and postsession participant satisfaction survey questions to include feedback on technological aspects of the session); comfort in using the online platform and handling glitches that may arise; how to build trust in a virtual setting; use of online tools to enhance the process (e.g., whiteboard, document sharing, breakouts\rooms). - 2.
+Address ways to prepare the parties and other third-party participants for online mediation.
+This should include conducting pre-mediation discussions regarding technology access, party safety, privacy (other people in the room, taping the session), confidentiality, secure WiFi, sharing and storing documents, and protocols in case of technology failure or need to privately communicate with the mediator. - III.
+The training agenda and material for the additional 16 hours of mediation skills training should cover these topics: - A. Court procedures and applicable laws.
+The training should cover the specific court rules governing the operation of the program in which mediators will serve and the applicability of relevant legal issues in specific case types. - B. Impact of case type and status of the parties.
+The training should cover how the case type (e.g., personal injury, commercial, family) as well as the status of the parties (as represented by counsel or self-represented) may affect the mediation process.
 Factors to consider include pre-mediation contact, mediator communication with parties and counsel, the timing and manner of information exchange, and the decision to caucus, among other considerations.